Conspiracy theory: Psychology

 The widespread belief in conspiracy theories has become a topic of interest for sociologists, psychologists, and experts in folklore since at least the 1960s, when a number of conspiracy theories arose regarding the assassination of U.S. President John F. Kennedy.
 Sociologist Türkay Salim Nefes underlines the political nature of conspiracy theories.
 He suggests that one of the most important characteristics of these accounts is their attempt to unveil the "real but hidden" power relations in social groups.
 The term "conspiracism" was popularized by academic Frank P. Mintz in the 1980s.
 According to Mintz, conspiracism denotes "belief in the primacy of conspiracies in the unfolding of history":

 Research suggests, on a psychological level, conspiracist ideation—belief in conspiracy theories—can be harmful or pathological, and is highly correlated with psychological projection, as well as with paranoia, which is predicted by the degree of a person's Machiavellianism.
 The propensity to believe in conspiracy theories is strongly associated with the mental health disorder of schizotypy.
 Conspiracy theories once limited to fringe audiences have become commonplace in mass media, emerging as a cultural phenomenon of the late 20th and early 21st centuries.
 Exposure to conspiracy theories in news media and popular entertainment increases receptiveness to conspiratorial ideas, and has also increased the social acceptability of fringe beliefs.

-Conspiracy theories often make use of complicated and detailed arguments, including ones which appear to be analytical or scientific.
+Conspiracy theories often use complicated and detailed arguments, including ones that appear analytical or scientific.
 However, belief in conspiracy theories is primarily driven by emotion.
-One of the most widely confirmed facts about conspiracy theories is that belief in a single conspiracy theory tends to promote belief in other unrelated conspiracy theories as well.
-This even applies when the conspiracy theories directly contradict each other, e.g. believing that Osama bin Laden was already dead before his compound in Pakistan was attacked makes the same person more likely to believe that he is still alive.
+One of the most widely confirmed facts about conspiracy theories is that belief in a single conspiracy theory is often associated with belief in other conspiracy theories.
+This even applies when the conspiracy theories directly contradict each other—e.g., believing that Osama bin Laden was already dead before his compound in Pakistan was attacked makes the same person more likely to believe that he is still alive.
 One conclusion from this finding is that the content of a conspiracist belief is less important than the idea of a coverup by the authorities.
 Analytical thinking aids in reducing belief in conspiracy theories, in part because it emphasizes rational and critical cognition.

-Some psychological scientists assert that explanations related to conspiracy theories can be, and often are "internally consistent" with strong beliefs that had previously been held prior to the event that sparked the conspiracy.
-People who believe in conspiracy theories tend to believe in other unsubstantiated claims – including pseudoscience and paranormal phenomena.
+Some psychologists assert that explanations related to conspiracy theories can be, and often are, "internally consistent" with strong beliefs previously held prior to the event that sparked the belief in a conspiracy.
+People who believe in conspiracy theories tend to believe in other unsubstantiated claims, including pseudoscience and paranormal phenomena.